prologic/twtxt/docs/_posts/2021-01-06-useragentextension.md

 software, such as search engine spiders, the Who Follows URL is prefixed with a tilde (`~`) rather than the plus sign (`+`).

-The plus sign (`+`) is reserved to prefix an optional support contact URL, just like some web crawlers do, too.
-If present, this URL should point to a page were the client owner can be contacted.
+An optional contact URL or e-mail address may be included as well.
+If present, this should be either the client operator's e-mail address or a URL pointing to a page were the client owner can be contacted.

 ### Who Follows Resource